AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-playpausebutton.md

 ---
 description: The play/pause button causes the video player to play or pause the video content when a user clicks it.
-seo-description: The play/pause button causes the video player to play or pause the video content when a user clicks it.
-seo-title: Play/Pause button

 solution: Experience Manager
 title: Play/Pause button
-uuid: a02499da-e2d9-465f-b198-4b2221f3502b

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---